6f6e696f6e72696e67/ZTE-H3600-V9-PPPoE/README.md

 # ZTE-H3600-V9-PPPoE
-i bought a new modem for my internet but it needed the pppoe to work so i asked the customer service but they refused to give me the pppoe password they said it was against their policy to change the modem(they charge so much for an shitty modem) so i made a script that tells you the pppoe username and password

 make a vm on virtualbox or vmware then install debian use a bridged adapter on the network settings then upload main.sh to the vm then give permission to run using chmod +x main.sh then run it with admin using sudo then when it says starting log monitoring plug your computers ethernet cable to modem's wan port then the PPPoE information should print on the screen(if you can't run the file use dos2unix)